sansseriff/phd_thesis/pandoc_site/chapter_05/section_07_experiment_details.md

     <figcaption markdown> Figure 4: **Effect of guard regions on visibilities** Charts on the right show phase basis fidelities and total coincidence rates as a function of width $x$, where both guard regions stay centered at 80 & 160&#160;ps.</figcaption>
     </figure>

-## Incompatible Bases & Accidental Coincidence Rate
+## Incompatible bases & accidental coincidence rate

 An entangled pair can be called ‘spectrally compatible’ with a given DWDM channel pairing if –given no losses– it would be detected 100% of the time across that channel pair.
 In the case where signal and idler modes are perfectly spectrally compatible, it has been shown that accidental coincidences still negatively impact visibilities [@Kim2022].
 In this case and assuming negligible dark counts, visibility is reduced as: